Akhil-Gaddam/Task-4-SQL-for-Data-Analysis/README.md

 - GitHub

 ## Files Included
-- 'Task 4 SQL for Data Analysis.sql': Contains structured SQL queries used for extracting, analyzing, and optimizing data during Task 4.
+- `Task 4 SQL for Data Analysis.sql`: Contains structured SQL queries used for extracting, analyzing, and optimizing data during Task 4.
-- 'northwind.sql': Dataset
+- `northwind.sql`: Dataset
-- Screenshots: Outputs for each query for documentation and verification.
+- `Screenshots`: Outputs for each query for documentation and verification.

 ## Screenshots